 David Long composes, performs and produces music.
-He is currently composing the score for the BBC2 series The Luminaries, directed by Claire McCathy.
+He is currently working on the score for the BBC2 series The Luminaries, directed by Claire McCathy.
 So far in 2019 he has created the music for a Pukeko Pictures children's series, Book Hungry Bears and is nearing completion on a documentary on AI directed by Leanne Pooley.
-He recently finished the score for Kiddets, a Pukeko Production co-pro with China and the score for the feature documentary Wayne.
+He recently finished the score for Kiddets, a Pukeko Production co-pro with China and for the feature documentary Wayne.
 The score for McLaren (dir.
 Roger Donaldson) has been released on itunes and Spotify.
 In 2018 David won an APRA award for Best Original Music for McLaren.
 An album from a band he plays with, Teeth, was released in May 2017.
-He has also recently released Utterance, an album with Richard Nunns and Natalia Mann on Rattle Records in the following month.
-He is also currently teaching film composition at Victoria University in Wellington and is composing the score for a film on artificial intelligence by Leanne Pooley.
+He also recently released Utterance, an album with Richard Nunns and Natalia Mann on Rattle Records in the following month.
+He is also currently teaching two courses in film score composition at Victoria University in Wellington.